Every dog owner is deeply concerned about everything about their pets, dogs.

 Natural oils and microbes create a wet dog odor.
 While bacteria and yeasts get coupled with water in the bath, a foul odor is produced.

 It could also happen if the dog has been in a pool, puddle, or rain.
 Throwing up after drinking water can be a symptom of these issues.

-If the wet dog odor is caused by typical doggie flora, there are a few things you may do.
+If the wet dog odor is caused by typical doggie flora, you may do a few things.
 And the solution is straightforward.

 To fix this, bathe your dog regularly.
 By regular, I do not mean you have to do it daily because this will harm your dog.

 Just be sure to bathe your dog regularly, as the vet said.
 Give your dog a thorough bath using dog soaps and body washes.

 This would keep away the foul odor of your dog.

 As you are not bathing your dog daily, do not forget one thing.
 That is, brush off the dust and debris of the dog’s body.

 If dust gets stuck in your dog’s hair, it can be harmful.
 The foul odor can also be problematic for skin issues.